kwaldenphd/how-computers-work/README.md

 Q8: Set `R3` to 12 and test your answer to Q8?
 Did your hypothesis hold true?
 Why or why not?

-Q9: Based on these settings, what do you think will happen when you click <Execute>?
+Q9: Based on these settings, what do you think will happen when you click Execute?

 Q10: What settings (bus addresses, ALU operation, switches, and memory RW) would result in `R0-R3` being stored in memory location 4?